johannschopplich/wordle-pwa/README.md

 #### Words From Google Spreadsheet

-Alternatively, the app will fetch words from any public Google spread sheet if the following entries exist in the app's `.env` file:
+Alternatively, the app will fetch words from any public Google spreadsheet if the following entries exist in the app's `.env` file:

 ```
 VITE_GOOGLE_API_KEY=...